Choosing a Linux Distro: Mobile Edition

 App Ecosystem: The biggest challenge is app compatibility.
 Popular Android apps won’t run natively, though solutions like Waydroid can help bridge this gap with varying degrees of success.

 Hardware Support: Not all devices are supported, and even supported devices may have limitations with features like cameras, GPS, or cellular connectivity.
-The first step on this journey is often finding hardware that will work well as your current device may not even be an option.
+The first step on this journey is often finding hardware that will work well; your current device may not even be an option.

 Battery Life: Linux mobile distributions are still optimizing for mobile-specific power management, so battery life may not match highly optimized commercial mobile operating systems.